soumukhe/vBMC-docker-compose/readme.md

      sudo groupdel docker
      sudo rm -rf /var/run/docker.sock
    Docker Install Instructions:
-      See towards the end of this README
+      See towards the end of this README.
+Start from Step 4 of install

 ```